glycerine/rpcx-benchmark/README.md

 # RPC benchmarks including [rpc25519](https://github.com/glycerine/rpc25519).

-All code in this repo. rpc25519 uses a BenchmarkMessage without pointers, which is more realistic (when using greenpack serialization) compared to protobuf version with pointers everywhere.
+rpc25519 uses a BenchmarkMessage without pointers, which is more realistic (when using greenpack serialization) compared to protobuf version with pointers everywhere.
 The messages are approximately the same size, with the greenpack version saving 14 bytes: